wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 $
 ```

 These are going to be a bit hard to explain in order, especially since we haven't covered where they are being called from.
-Let's take them from simplest to hardest.
+Let's take them from simplest to hardest, which happens to co-incide with shortest, to longest.

 The fst and snd functions are what happens when a haskell programmer is writing make.
 You remember all of the pairs of values earlier, that were seperated by a single '-' character? these functions return either the first, or the second item in the pair.
 Let's unpack 'fst'.
 fst uses the 'word' function of make to retrieve the first word from "$(subst -, ,$(1))". the 'subst' function substitutes a single dash for a single space. this seperates a <item1>-<item2> pair into a space seperated string. $(1) is the first argument passed to this function.